-When I moved from southern California to Vermont in 2001 to buy the October Country Inn (check us out), I wondered how I would adjust to the image I had of ferocious New England winters.
+When I moved from southern California to Vermont in 2001 to buy the October Country Inn, I wondered how I would adjust to the image I had of ferocious New England winters.
 A local Vermonter told me to find a way to enjoy winter because there’s no place to hide from it.
 That was good advice.
 There’s plenty to do during the Winter, and I’ve grown to look forward to this season for the specialized variety of outdoor activities that are only available at this time.
 One such activity is ice fishing.

 It’s usually around mid-January that the ice on nearby Echo Lake forms a good, hard layer of clear, blue ice between 4 and 6 inches thick.
 This is the minimum thickness range that would be considered safe for a person or small group to venture onto the ice, fishing equipment in hand, and settle in for a fun winter activity that allows plenty of time for socializing between parents and children, relatives and friends.
 There’s always a good chance of bringing home fresh fish for dinner.

 Seasoned Vermont ice anglers know that there are three general ice-fishing seasons: first ice, mid-winter, and last ice.
 Many believe that first ice is the most productive, as fish are actively feeding, often still in shallow water.
 But first ice can be dangerous if the surface ice is not yet fully frozen to a minimum 4 inch depth.
 In mid-winter, weeds along the shore die and fish tend to move into deeper water.
 As light diminishes and temperatures plummet, feeding tends to slow.
 But if you can locate schools of crappies, perch, or walleye in pockets of deep water, vigorous jigging and the right lures can bring success.
 Last ice brings new weed growth along the shorelines, as well as more warmth and light, so fish tend to move back toward shallower water.

 Ice fishing requires a specialized set-up.